 Master’s students complete at least 30 units of elective course work in Holistic Health.
-Students can select courses from a wide variety of academic resources, under advisement of their mentor and the Graduate Committee.
+Students can select courses from a wide variety of academic resources, under the advisement of their mentor and the Graduate Committee.

 Master’s students must pursue studies providing advanced research knowledge necessary for success in their final projects (thesis or major project in lieu of thesis).
-At least 4 credit units of research preparation coursework is required and this might focus upon quantitative and qualitative methods or participatory action research techniques, especially subject selection, research design, and statistical analysis, as appropriate to each student’s proposed project.
+At least 4 credit units of research preparation coursework are required and this might focus upon quantitative and qualitative methods or participatory action research techniques, especially subject selection, research design, and statistical analysis, as appropriate to each student’s proposed project.
 Through this requirement, students learn to effectively define applied problems or theoretical issues and articulate the rationale for the study.
 They should learn to present an effective scholarly review of the academic literature and implement quantitative, qualitative or participatory action methods for evaluating academic issues.

 Once the student has completed the coursework elements of the degree, they schedule the Comprehensive Examination.
 The primary mentor and a faculty member representing the minor field of study conduct both the written and oral components of the examination.
-The written portion is open book style with selected essay questions requiring creative responses that reach for the higher levels of cognition.
+The written portion is an open book style with selected essay questions requiring creative responses that reach for the higher levels of cognition.
 Your answers are expected to draw from both the primary and secondary competencies of your program with proper referencing of the scholarly literature.
-The oral component of the examination is normally completed by telephone conference and is intended to allow detailed investigation of your written responses.
+The oral component of the examination is normally completed by telephone conference and is intended to allow a detailed investigation of your written responses.